denliehoo/multi-swap/README.md

 # Instructions:

-for smart contract:
+For smart contract:

 - to run the contract on a fork:
   - ganache-cli --fork NODEURLHERE
   - truffle migrate --reset
   - OR
   - truffle test

 - to start frontend:
   - npm start

-Note: can get free nodes here: https://www.quicknode.com/endpoints or https://infura.io/
+Note: can get free nodes here: https://www.quicknode.com/endpoints or https://infura.io/ or https://account.getblock.io/

-Roadmap:
+Desired Features:
 - do swap by %
 - do swap by specifying amount of token in the array
 - do a proxy setup